johnfactotum/foliate/README.md

 > **Note**
 >
-> This is the `master` branch, which contains the code for the v2.x versions.
-To learn about the newer, work-in-progress, unreleased GTK 4 version, see the [`gtk4` branch](https://github.com/johnfactotum/foliate/tree/gtk4).
+> This is the `master` branch, which contains the code for the old v2.x versions.
+To learn about the newer GTK 4 version, see the [`gtk4` branch](https://github.com/johnfactotum/foliate/tree/gtk4).

 <img src="data/com.github.johnfactotum.Foliate.svg" align="left">